eslopezag/reinforcement-learning-frozen-lake/README.md

 python expected_sarsa_training.py <GRIDWORLD-SIDE-LENGTH> <NUMBER-OF-STEPS>
 ```

-To train the agent using Q-learning, run one of the following:
+To train the agent using Q-learning with fully exploratory behavior, run one of the following:

 ```shell
 make train_q_learning size=<GRIDWORLD-SIDE-LENGTH> steps=<NUMBER-OF-STEPS>